Steel: Production

 When iron is smelted from its ore, it contains more carbon than is desirable.
 To become steel, it must be reprocessed to reduce the carbon to the correct amount, at which point other elements can be added.
+This proccess is called refinement, where oxygen is injected into the molten iron to burn off exess carbon.
 In the past, steel facilities would cast the raw steel product into ingots which would be stored until use in further refinement processes that resulted in the finished product.
 In modern facilities, the initial product is close to the final composition and is continuously cast into long slabs, cut and shaped into bars and extrusions and heat treated to produce a final product.
 Today, approximately 96% of steel is continuously cast, while only 4% is produced as ingots.

 The ingots are then heated in a soaking pit and hot rolled into slabs, billets, or blooms.
 Slabs are hot or cold rolled into sheet metal or plates.
 Billets are hot or cold rolled into bars, rods, and wire.
 Blooms are hot or cold rolled into structural steel, such as I-beams and rails.
 In modern steel mills these processes often occur in one assembly line, with ore coming in and finished steel products coming out.
 Sometimes after a steel's final rolling, it is heat treated for strength; however, this is relatively rare.

 History

 Ancient

 Steel was known in antiquity and was produced in bloomeries and crucibles.

-The earliest known production of steel is seen in pieces of ironware excavated from an archaeological site in Anatolia (Kaman-Kalehöyük) and are nearly 4,000 years old, dating from 1800 BC.
-Horace identifies steel weapons such as the falcata in the Iberian Peninsula, while Noric steel was used by the Roman military.
+The earliest known production of steel is seen in pieces of ironware excavated from an archaeological site in Anatolia (Kaman-Kalehöyük) which are nearly 4,000 years old, dating from 1800 BC.

-The reputation of Seric iron of India (wootz steel) grew considerably in the rest of the world.
+Wootz steel was developed in Southern India and Sri Lanka in the 1st millennium BCE.
 Metal production sites in Sri Lanka employed wind furnaces driven by the monsoon winds, capable of producing high-carbon steel.
-Large-scale Wootz steel production in India using crucibles occurred by the sixth century BC, the pioneering precursor to modern steel production and metallurgy.
+Large-scale wootz steel production in India using crucibles occurred by the sixth century BC, the pioneering precursor to modern steel production and metallurgy.

+High-carbon steel was produced in Britain at Broxmouth Hillfort from 490 to 375 BC, and ultrahigh-carbon steel was produced in the Netherlands from the 2nd to 4th centuries AD.
+The Roman author Horace identifies steel weapons such as the falcata in the Iberian Peninsula, while Noric steel was used by the Roman military.

-The Chinese of the Warring States period (403–221 BC) had quench-hardened steel, while Chinese of the Han dynasty (202 BC—AD 220) created steel by melting together wrought iron with cast iron, thus producing a carbon-intermediate steel by the 1st century AD.
+The Chinese of the Warring States period (403–221 BC) had quench-hardened steel, while Chinese of the Han dynasty (202 BC – AD 220) created steel by melting together wrought iron with cast iron, thus producing a carbon-intermediate steel by the 1st century AD.

 There is evidence that carbon steel was made in Western Tanzania by the ancestors of the Haya people as early as 2,000 years ago by a complex process of "pre-heating" allowing temperatures inside a furnace to reach 1300 to 1400 °C.